 The assumption that is made… Since a disaster has never occurred / affected their life, then it never will occur.

 It also results in the inability of people to cope with a disaster once it does occur.
 People with a normalcy bias have difficulties reacting to something they have not experienced before.

 People also tend to interpret warnings in the most optimistic way possible.
 Convincing themselves that it is a less serious situation.
 Therefore, they think that everything will be all right.

 It is similar to the Ostrich effect, the avoidance of accepting risks by pretending they do not exist.
 The Ostrich effect comes from the common legend that ostriches bury their heads in the sand to avoid danger.

 Having a strong normalcy bias will prevent someone from preparing or planning for a disaster.

 Perhaps the very first survival skill that someone can have is that of eliminating their normalcy bias; the realization that things can change, and change rapidly.
-It is quite impossible to think about or plan for disaster if your mind cannot accept that it could actually happen.
+It is quite nearly impossible to think about, or plan for disaster, if your mind cannot accept that it could actually happen.